 In the heart of San Marco lies Landon Park.
-Also newly renovated, this park now features another large cubed climbing structure, swings, including the new style saucer swing, and structures for both big and little kids.
+Also newly renovated, this park now features another large cubed climbing structure.
+It also has swings, including the new style saucer swing, and structures for both big and little kids.
 Across the street are old San Marco homes rich in history and while playing you can see beautiful views of the river from Riverfront Park.
 This is the perfect park to visit after a tasty San Marco lunch!

 Most kids have a plethora of soccer balls, kick balls, and more types of large lawn fun equipment, but if you live in a smaller neighborhood, you may just need some space.
 Alexandria Oaks Park offers a walking trail that is surrounded by a large open field begging you to play on it.
 Bring bubbles, frisbees, and more when you come to hang out in this perfect picnic park for the day.
 Imagination is welcome!

 If you love Sunshine Park then you will absolutely love Clarke House Park too!
-This beautiful park offers an all wooden playground with a castle theme.
-Cubbies, secret walkways, and more entice kids to get out their inner lads and ladies by playing their favorite medieval games.
+Recently renovated, this park boasts cubbies, secret walkways, and more entice kids to get out their inner lads and ladies by playing their favorite medieval games.
 There’s even a small pirate ship to play on.
 Parents also have peace of mind knowing there is one way in and out of the park.
 Pavilions are available for party rentals and there is also a 1900’s home on the property that now serves as the meeting place for the Orange Park Historical Society.
 Amongst the trees you’ll be able to find a lake and walking trails!

 This park is truly one of a kind as it is Jacksonville’s largest city park measuring 500+ acres.
 Tillie K. Fowler Park has walking trails, a watchtower looking over the marsh, and a large playground are just a few of the park features.
 The large playground features several slides and a mulch bed for cushion from monkey bar falls.
 Along the walking trails you will stumble past an old brick road from 1917 that was used to transfer supplies from place to place.
 This park is definitely for the family interested in local history.